Updated: Nov 8, 2020

 Devastatingly beautiful.
 Closing ballad Ode To The Mets marks a heavy, hazy end to record The New Abnormal.
 The release of The Strokes’ sixth album was shared when the world was in a bizarre and frightening state, the title coincidently summing up people’s sentiments at the time.
 However, It was on a breezy New Year’s Eve, back in 2019, where Ode was the golden choice in New York to announce that a new LP was imminent.
 Anticipation ensued for all.
 But especially for those walking among us who have followed the band’s musical voyage with profound interest and investment.

-On the whole, the album was warmly received, and collaborative composing and trademark writing signified a new dawn mingling with maturity, yet still had that unattainable coolness that the five will always posses and others could only dream of exuding.
+On the whole, the album was warmly received by critics and adored by fans.
+Collaborative composing and trademark writing signified a new dawn mingling with maturity, yet still had that unattainable coolness that the five will always posses and others could only dream of exuding.
 Placing Ode as the closer did raise debate.
 You see, we know this has happened with Strokes’ numbers before; they’re smart like that.
 Although it may appear to some as a slightly lacklustre, when the dust settles, and the depth reached, it all becomes clear how valuable it is.

 It was on the 24th of June, 2020, when there came the announcement of two surprises.
 As always, the five are either savvy marketers or feel it’s one of those annoying extra chores that must be done to promote music.
 I have a hunch it’s the latter.
 So, we watched our new favourite comedy on YouTube 5guys talking about things they know nothing about, bringing much joy and light relief to us during lockdown.
 Expanding the family for this episode, a rare chat with producer Gordon Raphael and Colin Jost unfolded.